pmndrs/react-three-a11y/README.md

         </A11y>
         {...}
         <A11y
           role="button"
           description="This button can enable dark theme.
 Dark theme is off" pressedDescription="This button can disable dark theme.
 Dark theme is on" activationMsg="Dark theme enabled"
-          desactivationMsg="Dark theme disabled"
+          deactivationMsg="Dark theme disabled"
          >
-        //will read the description on hover / focus then will read activationMsg if turned on or desactivationMsg if tuned off
+        //will read the description on hover / focus then will read activationMsg if turned on or deactivationMsg if tuned off
           <My3DSphere />
         </A11y>
       {...}